jellyfin/jellyfin.org/docs/general/server/users/adding-managing-users.md

 `Maximum allowed parental rating` Allows you to select the highest rating **allowed to show up** for this user.

-`Block items with no or unrecognised rating information` Allows you to always hide items with no or unrecognised rating information.
+`Block items with no or unrecognized rating information` Allows you to always hide items with no or unrecognized rating information.

 `Block items with tags` Allows you to always hide items when they contain specific tags, you can add tags to items by editing their metadata.